 "Dogs are not entitled as of right to have a perfect bite, but they all deserve a comfortable one", is a common saying amongst dog orthodontists.

 Research indicates that malocclusions very often have a genetic component, and therefore it is correct to state that malocclusion are hereditary, rather than acquired, e.g. by chewing on toys or playing tug-of-war games.

-It is considered fraud in the US for breeders and veterinarians to correct a malocclusion for the purpose of Dog Shows.
+It is considered Fraud in the US for breeders and vets to correct a malocclusion for the purpose of Dog Shows.